Assign eDiscovery permissions in the compliance portal

 To go directly to this page, use https://compliance.microsoft.com/compliancecenterpermissions.

 On the Role groups for Microsoft Purview solutions page, select eDiscovery Manager.

-On the eDiscovery Manager flyout page, do one of the following based on the eDiscovery permissions that you want to assign.
+On the eDiscovery Manager flyout pane, do one of the following based on the eDiscovery permissions that you want to assign.

 You can also use the Add-eDiscoveryCaseAdmin cmdlet to make a user an eDiscovery Administrator.
 However, the user must be assigned the Case Management role before you can use this cmdlet to make them an eDiscovery Administrator.
 For more information, see Add-eDiscoveryCaseAdmin.

 On the Permissions page in the compliance portal, you can also assign users eDiscovery-related permissions by adding them to the Compliance Administrator, Organization Management, and Reviewer role groups.
-For a description of the eDiscovery-related RBAC roles assigned to each of these role groups, see RBAC roles related to eDiscovery.
+For a description of the eDiscovery-related role-based access control roles assigned to each of these role groups, see Role-based access control roles related to eDiscovery.

 RBAC roles related to eDiscovery

-The following table lists the eDiscovery-related RBAC roles in the compliance portal, and indicates the built-in role groups that each role is assigned to by default.
+The following table lists the eDiscovery-related role-based access control roles in the compliance portal, and indicates the built-in role groups that each role is assigned to by default.

 |Role||Compliance Administrator||eDiscovery Manager & Administrator||Organization Management||Reviewer|